Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Where to get interior window shutters

 We purchased our interior window shutters from a local supplier and installer called The Louver Shop.
-Measuring and installation is included in the cost of the shutters.
+Design consultants coordinate measuring and installation which are included in the cost of the shutters.
 You can order from a big box store like Home Depot or an online window treatment retailer like Select Blinds, Blinds To Go, etc.